 - Immediately notifying UCPD regarding spills of any quantity of hazardous substances from University of Chicago buildings to ensure EHS is paged; and

-- Notifying EHS of significant increases, 100 pounds or greater, in storage of hazardous substances.
+- Notifying EHS of significant increases, 100 pounds or greater, in the storage of hazardous substances.

 Physical Plant is responsible for: